jdlib/deepdive/README.md

 For further details please dive into [Motivation.md](Motivation.md).

 ## Limitations
-Deep Dive makes heavy use of type parameters and recursive type bounds.
+DeepDive makes heavy use of type parameters and recursive type bounds.
 The Eclipse Compiler for Java (ECJ) used by Eclipse IDE seems to be [challenged](https://bugs.eclipse.org/bugs/show_bug.cgi?id=574309) by this.
 Therefore you may experience compile errors when diving *too deep* into assertion objects.